-Facebook's top exec in Washington takes heat for his support of Brett Kavanaugh
+'Emotional' Facebook staff meeting addresses exec who supported Kavanaugh

 A Facebook spokesperson said in a statement, "Sexual assault is an issue society has turned a blind eye to for far too long — compounding every victim's pain.
 Our leadership team recognizes that they've made mistakes handling the events of the last week and we're grateful for all the feedback from our employees."

+In an internal message board posting seen by The New York Times, one Facebook employee questioned Kaplan's decision to sit behind Kavanaugh.
+"Let's assume for a minute that our VP of Policy understands how Senate hearings work," the post said.
+"His seat choice was intentional, knowing full well that journalists would identify every public figure appearing behind Kavanaugh.
+He knew that this would cause outrage internally, but he knew that he couldn't get fired for it.
+This was a protest against our culture, and a slap in the face to his fellow employees."

-Kaplan has a prominent role at the company, and was by Mark Zuckerberg's side when the Facebook CEO appeared before Congress last April.
+Kaplan has a prominent role at the company, and was by Mark Zuckerberg's side when he appeared before Congress last April.

 Silicon Valley companies have been criticized by some on the right who say the social media giants are biased against conservatives.